benmvp/slides/2017/nodevember/why-react.md

 - It's the handler that does the logic of incrementing the value; separation of concerns!
 - And since `value` is already in `state` we don't have to get it from the DOM
 - Then calling `setState` causes `render` to be called again
-- Click again and the loop continues
+- Click again and the cycle continues
 - In the old world `_handleClick` would've directly manipulated the DOM
 - But instead we update the state and that will indirectly update the DOM
 - Layer of indirection is hard to wrap head around